getreu/tp-note/docs/source/tpnote--manpage.md

 default values.
 This  happens in the following order:

 1. Unix and MacOS only: '`/etc/tpnote/tpnote.toml`'
-2. The file where the environment variable '`TPNOTE_CONFIG`' points to.
+2. The file the environment variable '`TPNOTE_CONFIG`' points to.
 3. The user's configuration file:
    - Unix: '`~/.config/tpnote/tpnote.toml`'
    - Windows: '`C:\Users\<LOGIN>\AppData\Roaming\tpnote\config\tpnote.toml>`'
    - MacOS: '`/Users/<LOGIN>/Library/Application Support/tpnote`'
 4. At startup all parent directories of the note file path '`<PATH>`'are searched for a marker file named '`.tpnote.toml`'.
-If found, the document root moves from '`/`' the found location.
+If found, the document root moves from '`/`' to the found location.
 If present and its content is not empty, Tp-Note interprets the file's content as configuration file.
 5. The file indicated by the command line parameter '`--config <FIlE>`'.

 When Tp-Note starts, it first merges all available configuration files into